Bhargav863/DevOps_learning/Ansible/Playbooks/readme.md

      1) Target section: - Defines hosts against which tasks are need to be executed.
      2) variable section:- Defines variables .
      3) Task section :- List of modules we need to run in order.

+## ansible.cfg file is the primary configuration file for Ansible, used to customize various aspects of its behavior.
+It allows users to define settings and parameters that influence how Ansible operates, from connection details to privilege escalation and output formatting.

+Ansible searches for ansible.cfg in a specific order:
+ 1) ANSIBLE_CONFIG environment variable (if set)
+ 2) ansible.cfg in the current working directory
+ 3) .ansible.cfg in the user's home directory
+ 4) /etc/ansible/ansible.cfg (global configuration)
+Settings in higher-precedence files override those in lower-precedence ones.